-Ramboll is supporting a client during criminal proceedings related to the charge of PFAS contamination of various environmental matrices and wastes.
+Ramboll is supporting a client during criminal proceedings related to the charge of PFAS contamination.

-Ramboll assisted our client and counsel with due diligence of a former industrial manufacturing facility where environmental contamination of soil and groundwater by chlorinated compounds and heavy metals had been documented and where Ramboll advised that the potential for PFAS to have been used and released at the target location should be considered.
+Assisting with due diligence of a former industrial manufacturing facility with environmental contamination by chlorinated compounds and heavy metals and potential for PFAS to have been used and released.

 Located adjacent to central Manchester and Manchester Victoria train stations, the CitySuites Chapel Street project is set to act as a catalyst for the cross city regeneration in Salford.
 CitySuites fuses the luxury touches of a hotel with the home comforts of residential living.